Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Primary colors aren't just the first thing you learn in art class—they're the foundation of every color decision you'll make as a designer or artist.
+Primary colors are the foundation of every color decision you'll make as a designer or artist.
 Understanding red, blue, and yellow means understanding color mixing theory, psychological impact, and visual hierarchy.
-These three colors form the basis of the traditional RYB color model, and knowing how each one functions—both physically and emotionally—will help you analyze why certain compositions work and others fall flat.
+These three colors form the basis of the traditional RYB color model, and knowing how each one functions will help you analyze why certain compositions work and others fall flat.

 You're being tested on more than definitions here.
 Expect questions about wavelength properties, emotional associations, and how primary colors interact to create secondary colors.
-Don't just memorize that red is "warm"—know why it commands attention and when to deploy it strategically.
-Each primary color demonstrates different principles of color psychology and visual perception, so treat them as case studies, not just vocabulary terms.
+Don't just memorize that red is "warm."
+Know why it commands attention and when to deploy it strategically.
+Treat each primary color as a case study in color psychology and visual perception, not just a vocabulary term.

 | Concept | Best Examples |